|Previous College:||Providence College '96|

-Also in her first year at the helm of the Bears, Bourbeau's team captured the Mayor's Cup with a 2-1 victory at Providence College, the programs first such trophy since 2010 and led Brown to earn the ECAC SKOR Team of the Year Award.
+Bourbeau's 2011-12 team captured the Mayor's Cup with a 2-1 victory at Providence College, the program’s first such trophy since 2010 and led Brown to earn the ECAC SKOR Team of the Year Award.

-"I'm extremely pleased to bring Amy Bourbeau to Brown as a teacher and mentor with 12 years of Ivy coaching experience," said Goldberger.
+"I'm extremely pleased to bring Amy Bourbeau to Brown as a teacher and mentor with 12 years of Ivy coaching experience," former Brown Director of Athletics Michael Goldberger said upon her hire.
 "She's had a successful career, first as a student-athlete at Providence College, and now with 15 years of collegiate coaching experience.
 We're pleased to welcome Amy and her family to the Brown community."

 "I would like to thank Michael Goldberger, Carolan Norris (Associate Athletic Director), and the search committee for giving me this great opportunity," said Bourbeau.
 "Personally, as a Rhode Island native, I am so excited to come home and teach hockey at one of the greatest academic institutions in the world.
 I have always aspired to be a head coach and it's a dream come true to lead the Brown University program.
 I have developed relationships with many wonderful coaches and players so far during my career.
 Those people will always hold a special place in my heart, and I am grateful for the positive impact they have made on my life.
 I would like to acknowledge former coach Digit Murphy for her dedication to the game and her many accomplishments at Brown.
 Looking forward, I am excited about the opportunity to restore the winning tradition at Brown."

-While at Princeton, Bourbeau helped the Tigers to their best-ever ECAC finish of second in 2006 and an Ivy League title that same year.
+While at Princeton, Bourbeau helped the Tigers to a best-ever second-place ECAC finish in 2006 and an Ivy League title that same year.
 She also helped Princeton to two top-three ECAC finishes and three 20-win seasons.

-Bourbeau was recently honored by the American Hockey Coaches Association (AHCA) with its inaugural Women's Ice Hockey Assistant Coach Award.
+Bourbeau was honored by the American Hockey Coaches Association (AHCA) with its inaugural Women's Ice Hockey Assistant Coach Award in 2010-11.
 The award recognizes the career body of work of an assistant coach in women's ice hockey.